 Parabens- (This includes methyl-, propyl- ethyl-,butyl-) This is an ingredient we see often in beauty products but it’s also found in cleaning products.
 It’s a hormone disruptor also known as endocrine disruptor.
 Been known to cause reproductive problems too.
 Has been found in breast cancer tumors, may cause male infertility and early puberty.

 Triclosan- Drying of the skin, skin irritant and has been linked to eczema.
 Endocrine disruptor and has been found to have 1, 4 dioxane, again cancer causing.
-Can be found in laundry detergents, hand soaps, dish soaps- anything that gets super sudsy.
+It can be found in laundry detergents, hand soaps, dish soaps- anything that gets super sudsy.
 Avoid any soaps that use the word “antibacterial” on them.
 They more than likely contain triclosan if they have antibacterial on the label.

 Perchlorethylene of “PERC”- Causes dizziness, headaches, nausea, skin irritations and respiratory issues.
 Long term effects are neurological problems, liver and kidney damage and cancer.
 Found in dry cleaning, wood solvents, cleaning solvents, aerosol products and carpet cleaners.